 This is behavior that is deemed severe or pervasive to the point where it creates an abusive work environment.
 It is often sexual harassment that has been repeatedly happening in the workplace.
 It also includes more flagrant actions such as physical assault.

 When sexual harassment is unwelcome and offensive it is called the “subject standard”.
-It also must be objectively offensive meaning it would reasonable offend some in the victims’ shoes.
-This type of sexual harassment is taken in context.
+It also must be objectively offensive meaning it would reasonably offend some in the victims’ shoes.
+This type of sexual harassment is taken into context.
 For example, if a coworker talks about the victims’ sexual orientation, the information they may want to keep private, then it is considered sexual harassment.

 Too many employees fall victim to sexual harassment in the workplace and many often suffer in silence.
 Matthew A. Kaufman who is Los Angeles sexual harassment attorney has been dealing with cases like yours since 1993.
-Contact the Los Angeles Employment Attorney at the Kaufman Law Firm for a free initial consultation using this contact form.
+Contact the Los Angeles Employment Attorney at The Kaufman Law Firm for an initial consultation using this contact form.
 Or you can give us a call at our local number 310-981-3404.